Boeing CH-47 Chinook: Improved and later versions

 An example of a British upgraded version is the HC.4, which first flew on 9 December 2010.

-A commercial model of the Chinook, the Boeing-Vertol Model 234, is used worldwide for logging, construction, forest fire suppresion, and petroleum-extraction operations.
-In December 2006, Columbia Helicopters Inc purchased the type certificate of the Model 234 from Boeing.
+A commercial model of the Chinook, the Boeing-Vertol Model 234, is used worldwide for logging, construction, forest fire suppression, and petroleum-extraction operations.
+In December 2006, Columbia Helicopters Inc. purchased the type certificate of the Model 234 from Boeing.
 The Chinook has also been licensed to be built by companies outside the United States, such as Agusta (later AgustaWestland, now Leonardo) in Italy and Kawasaki in Japan.

 CH-47F orders

 In February 2007, the Royal Netherlands Air Force became the first international customer of the CH-47F model, expanding their Chinook fleet to 17.
 On 10 August 2009, Canada signed a contract for 15 extensively modified and upgraded CH-47Fs for the Canadian Forces, later delivered in 2013–2014 with the Canadian designation CH-147F.
 On 15 December 2009, Britain announced its Future Helicopter Strategy, including the purchase of 24 new CH-47Fs to be delivered from 2012.
 Australia ordered seven CH-47Fs in March 2010 to replace its six CH-47Ds between 2014 and 2017.
 In September 2015, India approved purchase of 15 CH-47F Chinooks.
 On 7 November 2016, Singapore announced that the CH-47F would replace its older Chinooks, which had been in service since 1994, enabling the Republic of Singapore Air Force to meet its requirements for various operations, including search-and-rescue, aeromedical evacuation, and humanitarian assistance and disaster relief operations.
 The German government announced in June 2022 that the CH-47F Block 2 was selected as the winner of its heavy helicopter program to replace its Sikorsky CH-53G Sea Stallion fleet.
 Germany is planning to buy sixty airframes to boost heavy lift capability.

 Spain had 17 CH-47s, which it is planning to upgrade to CH-47F standards.
 By 2023, 13 CH-47Ds were upgraded to CH-47Fs, and additionally, four newly built CH-47Fs were acquired.